sergdudnik/Inno-BAS-2024/README.md

 Install VSCode.
+Inside VSCode istall PIP Manager.
-Install PIP Manager.
-Use it to add required modules to Python programs.
+Use this manager to add required modules to Python code.